Phuket Right Now

 -

-What type of accommodation works best for families in Phuket?
+What works for a half-day with young kids in Phuket?

 -